rabbitmq/rabbitmq-website/site/ha.md

 ## <a id="interstitial" class="anchor" href="#interstitial">Wait, There's a Better Way: Next Generation Highly Available Queues and Streams</a>

-This guide covers a [**deprecated and scheduled for removal feature**](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/): mirroring (queue contents replication) of classic queues.
+This guide covers a [**deprecated and scheduled for removal feature**](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/): mirroring (queue contents replication) of classic queues.[Quorum queues](quorum-queues.html) are an alternative to mirrored classic queues.

-[Quorum queues](quorum-queues.html) is an alternative, more modern queue type that offers high availability via replication and focuses on data safety.
-As of RabbitMQ 3.10, quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.
+Quorum queues are a more advanced queue type, which offers high availability using  replication and focuses on data safety.
+From RabbitMQ 3.10, quorum queues [support message TTL](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-release-overview/) and provide [higher throughput and more stable latency](https://blog.rabbitmq.com/posts/2022/05/rabbitmq-3.10-performance-improvements/) compared to mirrored classic queues.
+You can [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.html) now.

 [Streams](streams.html) is a messaging data structure available as of [RabbitMQ 3.9](changelog.html), and is also replicated.